G3Ram/Sprint-Challenge--JavaScript/REVIEW.md

 ## What Looks Great

+- Got your MVP done in record time!
 - Great work
 - Code is well formatted and easy to read

 ## What Could Be Improved

-- MVP needs to be completed
 - Need more commits.
 You should have one commit for every one change.

 ## What Could Be Added

-- Finish up the Answers portion
+- All good!

 ## Rating (1-3)